Lamar Jackson Player Prop Bets for NFL Week 17 | Baltimore vs. Los Angeles 1/2/2022

 Matchup vs. Los Angeles

-- Jackson had 169 passing yards in one matchup against the Rams, 54.5 yards below his over/under for Sunday.
+- Jackson recorded 169 passing yards in one matchup against the Rams, 52.5 yards below his over/under for Sunday.

 - Jackson threw multiple touchdown passes in that game against the Rams.